kkloberdanz/pygauss/README.md

 following methods below still work, and dot products are now being done on the GPU using OpenCL.

-Most of the compute is done in either OpenCL or OpenBLAS, but some algorithms have been hand implemented using SIMD intrinsics.
+Most of the compute is done in OpenCL using clBLAS, but some algorithms have been hand implemented using Intel x86-84/AMD64 SIMD intrinsics.

 ```
 $ python3